 On the other hand kVA (kilovolt-amps) is a measure of apparent power: it describes the total amount of power being used by a system, for example in a 100% efficient system kW would equal kVA exactly.
 However in reality electrical systems are not 100% efficient and so not all of the system's apparent power is being used for useful work output.

-Fundemantally, 1 kVA is equal to 1,000 volt amps.
-Whereas a volt is for mesurement of electrical pressure, and an amp is a way of electrical current mesurement.
-A term called apparent power (the absolute value of complex power, is equal to the product of the volts and amps.
+Fundamentally, 1 kVA is equal to 1,000 volt amps.
+Whereas volts is a measurement of electrical pressure, and amps is a measure of electrical current.
+A term called apparent power (the absolute value of complex power) is equal to the product of the volts and amps.

 The kVA to kW / kW to kVA Formulas